 Pact will be programming in the following geo-political zones: North Central-Nasarawa, Niger and Kwara States; South-West-Ekiti and Ondo States; South East-Ebonyi and Enugu States; South South-Bayelsa and Rivers States.
-The states focusing on OVC are Nasarawa, Niger, Kwara, Ebonyi, Enugu, Ekiti and River States and states focusing on Prevention are Ekiti, Ondo and Bayelsa States
+The states focusing on OVC are Nasarawa, Niger, Kwara, Ebonyi, Enugu, Ekiti and River States and states focusing on Prevention are Ekiti, Ondo and Bayelsa States and sub grant to and build capacities of 200 CBOs/ FBOs.

-For the 5 years the REACH Nigeria program will: reach 50, 000 OVC, train 21, 026 Care Givers reach 79, 000 persons with AB Prevention messages, train 1, 500 persons to provide AB prevention messages and sub grant to and build capacities of 200 CBOs/ FBOs.
 REACH Nigeria will implement SI activities by supporting local organization at the national level and in focus states; through the institution/establishment of a Monitoring and Evaluation system that is aligned with the National frameworks.
 The M&E system will enhance monitoring and management of the program thereby making quality data available at all levels for monitoring, evaluation, guiding program management and communicating program achievements.